On this page:

 Under the Victorian Nature and Health Memorandum, the Goulburn Broken CMA and Goulburn Valley Health have created a green passport to provide information for 4 walks in the Goulburn Broken catchment area for patients to undertake.
 This initiative provides positive health outcomes for patients as well as the opportunity for community engagement with high value sites in the catchment.

-Delivery of the Ovens Environmental Water entitlement
+Donated water making the most of the Ovens Environmental Water Entitlement

-The North East CMA EWR Officers completed the delivery of the Ovens Environmental Water entitlement during the late-summer (King River) and mid-autumn (Buffalo River).
-This included partnering with Taungurung Land and Waters Council (TLaWC) and a private landholder to use donated water to boost the amount of environmental water delivered in the King River.
 These donations (36 ML of water from TLaWC and 56 ML of water from a private landholder), combined with the environmental water entitlement held in Lake William Hovell enabled 142 ML to be released over 2 days in late summer to improve flow variability and support TLaWC’s environmental watering objectives of healing Country.

 Lower Barwon wetlands factsheet